-The plaque pictured below reads, in part:
+The plaque on location reads, in part:

 When the last students walked out of the King School in 1967, their departure marked the end of an era–the closure of the last operating one room schoolhouse in Barnes County.
 Once, over 100 of these tiny institutions dotted the prairie, serving every township in the county.

 Today, most of the school buildings are gone, and few people remain who can remember life in a frontier school.